 Appropriately, I based my recipe on Alice Medrich's classic chocolate chip cookies from her new cookie book.
 I love that this recipe uses melted butter, so the dough comes together in a snap.
 I made a few different batches, tinkering with the amount of buckwheat flour I subbed in for the all-purpose (I added some whole spelt, too), and taking the sugar down a notch.

 Alice says to let the dough rest for 1 hour and up to overnight, but the cookies turn out fine even when baked right away.
 She also recommends baking the cookies on unlined baking sheets, which did make for slightly thicker cookies, as the edges of the dough stick, preventing the cookies from spreading more.
-But when I went to scrape the sticky cookies off the sheet pan, I decided this was a deal breaker, and I had perfectly delectable results even using the dastardly parchment.
+But when I went to scrape the sticky cookies off the sheet pan, I decided this was a deal breaker, and I had perfectly delectable results using parchment paper.

 It's been a long time since I put actual chocolate chips in my cookies; it seems that, for now, higher quality chocolate comes in bars (or if you're lucky, wafers in the bulk section of your awesome co-op).
 Chopping your own chocolate gets you large chunks mixed with smaller shards, which lend a rustic look.
 Hold back a few, and stick them on top of the unbaked dough balls if you like; then everyone will know what's hiding inside.